TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 15/Leviticus 15.22.md

 ---

-And whosoever toucheth anything that she sitteth upon shall wash his clothes, and bathe himself in water, and be unclean until the even.
+Whoever touches anything that she sits on shall wash his clothes, and bathe himself in water, and be unclean until the evening.